 Your controller must be powered on (via the power cord) in order for Carbide Motion to operate.

 Open Carbide Motion by clicking the icon, you will be presented with the opening Screen.

-Click the ‘Connect Cutter’ Icon in the center of the window to connect to your Shapeoko 3.
+Click the ‘Connect Cutter’ Icon in the center of the window to connect to your machine.

 After the software has connected to your machine, your will be presented with the information screen

 Learning your way around Carbide Motion

 This button is equivalent to clicking ‘open’ - you’ll be presented with a file browser window where you can find and open your G-Code file.

 Note: After you’ve loaded a G-Code file, the empty gray button will activate into the ‘RUN’ button.

 Pro Tip: If you’ve loaded a .egc file (this is the encrypted G-Code file output from the Carbide 3D license of MeshCAM (or early versions of Carbide Create)), you can access the plain text version of the file by clicking the file path link at the top of the run window.